Alumna Story — Cherry Chen

-The Master of Health Leadership and Policy in Seniors Care offered the opportunity to spend a year in an accelerated educational program, deepening her hands-on technical skills while expanding her leadership abilities and giving her the time to think about her future goals.
+The Master of Health Leadership and Policy (MHLP) in Seniors Care offered the opportunity to spend a year in an accelerated educational program, deepening her hands-on technical skills while expanding her leadership abilities and giving her the time to think about her future goals.

 Seeing the big picture

 “As a front-line nurse, I found the special topics in nursing course to be very eye-opening,” says Cherry.
 “In this particular class, we analyzed all the elements of seniors care — not just from the management or admin side, but looking at disease control, quality control and project management — as well as the policy frameworks that provide support.
 The course gave me a global picture of the elements that need to be in place behind the scenes for health care to run smoothly.”

 She says she enjoyed the business and leadership classes, particularly the intense six-week August Bootcamp with its focus on developing core business competencies.
 “The subject matter was entirely new to me and very interesting.
 Being exposed to these new concepts has helped me better understand different aspects of health care and broadened my perspectives on other industries as well.”

 Cherry also notes that attending a gerontology conference in Montreal and connecting with policymakers and government staff working in the field was a valuable experience, as was meeting with the program advisory team members to talk about their own backgrounds and how they built their careers.